 When we were planning our trip to the island of Oahu, we knew that we wanted to divide our time equally between Waikiki and the North Shore.
 This would allow us to see a lot more of the island and enjoy some busy city days followed by some chill beach days.
-The problem was deciding what hotel to stay at in Waikiki because there are about a million to choose from.
+The problem was deciding which hotel to stay at in Waikiki because there are about a million to choose from.

 Our plan was to stay for 3 nights.
 We had 60,000 points to use toward the booking.
-If we chose the Hyatt Regancy, it would use all 60,000 of our points.
-We could certainly pick the Hyatt Place at only 36,000 points but I was really drawn to the Hyatt Centric which would fall right in the middle at 45,000 points.
-Done and Booked. **
+If we chose the Hyatt Regancy, it would use all 60,000 points.
+We could certainly pick the Hyatt Place which was the cheapest at only 36,000 points.
+But I was really drawn to the Hyatt Centric which would fall right in the middle at 45,000 points.
+It had a great location and lot of nice onsite amenities!
+Done and Booked.

 We arrived around 9pm after a 23 hour travel day.
 The Lobby was gorgeous!
-Tiare at the Front Desk Checked us in and presented us with tons of helpful information and maps.
+Tiare at the Front Desk pleasantly checked us in and presented us with tons of helpful information and maps.
 As she handed us our room key, she let us know that we would be on the Penhouse level in an ocean facing room with 2 Queen beds.
 Wowzers!
 She also included a coupon for 2 free drinks at the bar as a small gift to us because we were celebrating our 30th anniversary (a bit early).